 Personnel dosimeter measurements are the preferred source of data for evaluating the external dose of individuals likely to exceed the monitoring thresholds.
 Area monitoring data and other personnel monitoring data should be used to evaluate external dose if personnel dosimeter measurements are not feasible or are not available.
 When personnel dosimeter measurements are not available, a dose evaluation should be performed for that period.
 The dose evaluation should be based on personnel dosimeter results from other individuals in the same area, on previously recorded doses (provided no significant changes in exposure rates would be anticipated), or on area monitoring results of the ambient radiation levels.
 These estimated or assigned doses shall be clearly recorded and maintained as such [10 CFR 835.702(a) and (g)].
-When area monitoring results are used to estimate individual occupational exposure from external sources shall be recorded [10 CFR 835.703(b)].
+When area monitoring results are used to estimate individual dose, the results of surveys, measurements and calculations used to determine individual occupational exposure from external sources shall be recorded [10 CFR 835.703(b)].

 When an individual is provided multiple dosimeters, the dose measured by the highest responding dosimeter on the whole body should be assigned as the whole body dose of record.
-When multiple dosimeters are employed more tan once during the year, dosimeter results may be summed by location and the highest total assigned as the whole body dose of record.
+When multiple dosimeters are employed more than once during the year, dosimeter results may be summed by location and the highest total assigned as the whole body dose of record.
 However, sufficient records should exist to demonstrate that the dose to portions of the whole body between the monitoring locations did not exceed that recorded for the monitoring location.
 For example, if both the left and right upper arms were monitored, adequate records should be maintained to demonstrate that the dose to the head and torso, which may have been exposed as a result of exposure to both arms, did not exceed the dose to either upper arm.

-If weighting factors are used to calculate effective dose equivalent from external radiation fields, the weighting factors in 10 CFR 835.2 shall be used [10 CFR 835.203(b)].
-If necessary, a compartmentalization methodology, such as that recommended in ANSI/HPS N13.41 (ANSI/HPS 1997), may be applied to the multiple dosimeter results.
-A calculation of this type provides a better representation of the risk to the monitored individual and is consistent with the recommendations of ICRP Publication 26.
+If tissue weighting factors are used to calculate effective dose from external radiation fields, the weighting factors in 10 CFR 835.2 shall be used [10 CFR 835.203(b)].
+If necessary, a compartmentalization methodology, such as that recommended in ANSI/HPS N13.41 (ANSI/HPS 1997) modified to use the 10 CFR 835 specified tissue weighting factors, may be applied to the multiple dosimeter results.
+A calculation of this type provides a better representation of the risk to the monitored individual.
 Whatever methodology is selected, all multiple dosimeter results shall be recorded [10 CFR 835.702(a) and (g)].